mlvlab/DDMI/README.md

 ```

 # Training
 To train other signal domains, you may change the `domain` of config files in `configs/`, e.g., `image`, `occupancy`, `nerf`, or `video`.
 Currently, different network is trained for different signal domain.
 By default, the model's checkpoint will be stored in `./results`.
 If training D2C-VAE in the first stage is unstable, i.e., NAN value, try increasing `sn_reg_weight_decay` or `sn_reg_weight_decay_init` of config files to increase the weight of spectral regularization.
+To resume the training from previous checkpoint enable `resume` to `True`.
 ## First-stage training (Discrete to Continuous space VAE)
 D2C-VAE aims to learn the latent space that generates PEs between discrete data and continuous function, i.e., point clouds to occupancy function, pixel image to continuous RGB image.
 ```bash